 - Cheese Plane: this cheese slicer has the original shape of cheese slicers in Norway.
 It has a hole above the blade of cheese planes that is set in the metal surface base.
 This lets the cheese slices to pass through easily.
 This kind of cheese slicer is best used in cutting large block of hard cheese into very thin slices which are placed in sandwiches.

-- Rolling Cheese Cutter: this cheese slicer has a solid handle that splits into T-shape, a roller, and a wire which is its slicing mechanism.
+- Rolling Cheese Slicer: this cheese slicer has a solid handle that splits into T-shape, a roller, and a wire which is its slicing mechanism.
 Its wire is made of stainless steel which will enable you to slice the cheese in different thickness.
 This cheese slicer is best used for soft and semi-hard cheese.